serverless/serverless/docs/providers/aws/guide/functions.md

     image: baseimage
 ```

 It is also possible to provide additional image configuration via `workingDirectory`, `entryPoint` and `command` properties of to `functions[].image`.
 The `workingDirectory` accepts path in form of string, where both `entryPoint` and `command` needs to be defined as a list of strings, following "exec form" format.
 In order to provide additional image config properties, `functions[].image` has to be defined as an object, and needs to define either `uri` pointing to an existing AWS ECR image or `name` property, which references image already defined in `provider.ecr.images`.
-Due to current limitation of AWS CloudFormation, whenever one of the additional image configuration properties is defined, both `command` and `entryPoint` have to be defined.
-If you're using one of official AWS base images, the `entryPoint` will be equal to `/lambda-entrypoint.sh`.

 Example configuration: